-The Faction Paradox.
-Let us state what makes these gentlemen worthy of mention, shall we?
-First of all, they have their roots in corrupt Gallifreyan Expies worshipping paradox and defiling history and glorifying death as the mother of all Take Thats to the Time Lords.
+- The Faction Paradox.
+They have their roots in corrupt Gallifreyans worshipping paradox and defiling history and glorifying death as the mother of all Take Thats to the Time Lords.
 They entered existence by paradoxically creating their own creator.
 Said creator became a monstrous undead paradox being whose shape depends upon who's looking at him.
 The shape he always uses?
 A twisted image of the viewer, being "everything you swore you'd never be".
 In essence, the embodiment of all potential evil in the universe.
 The Faction as a whole has as a favorite sport for initiates a manhunt in which they are led to their ancestors and Unperson themselves by murdering dear old papa or gramma before they themselves are born, therefore erasing themselves out of history and making them harder to destroy by time-based attacks.
 They wear masks of pure bone out of the skulls of creatures that never ever existed.
 They use huge skeletons as warships.
 They merge weapons with their shadows and turn them into living monstrosities that can slice apart rooms while the priest remains calmly sitting.

-Think the jealous, borderline insane Evil!Brig!TARDIS of Zagreus was monstrous?
-Pah.
-Think of an Ax-Crazy timeship whose existence has all been pain and madness from its very birth.
+- Antipathy, an Ax-Crazy timeship whose existence has all been pain and madness from its very birth.
 Give it sentience and a desire to kill and destroy every living thing.
 Add to that a factory capable of bringing those killed back to life.
 In a most horrific manner, of course, being integrated painfully, organ by organ.
 And then raped For the Evulz.
 Forever and ever.
-Congrats.
-You just imagined dear old Antipathy.

-Now, for the benefit of the good people around here who don't know what this War in Heaven business possibly could be, let us translate into terms a normal Whovian can understand.
-You might have (or have not) speculated on how horrible the Last Great Time War could possibly have been for every single participant: Dalek, Time Lord, Eldritch Abomination and beyond.
-Now, a little experiment: imagine you have access to a time machine.
+- The War in Heaven.
+Imagine you have access to a time machine.
 You are engaged in combat with another person who also has a time machine.
 A wreckage of a Gambit Pileup later, none of you are closer to killing the other as both continually fight to retain your timeline intact even as you try to make Time itself your bitch as you alter time as well as you can with your technology.
 Now, placed in perspective: imagine it's not two, but trillions of participants in a battle royale for control of the Universe in every moment in time.
 Now you perhaps understand.
 And there are people seeking to exploit it!
 The gall of them!
 But do not worry, friends.
 The Faction's door is always open...

-Ahoy, gentlemen!
-Ripped from the headlines (Interference) - the true Homeworld of the Enemy has been identified - it is none other than Earth!
+- The true Homeworld of the Enemy has been identified in Interference- it is none other than Earth!

-The Time Lord Invasion of the bottle universe Earth in Dead Romance.
-Full stop.
+- The Time Lord Invasion of the bottle universe Earth in Dead Romance.